After a night in the shelter, where bed bugs bite,

 of autumn.
 He has a hacking cough like someone

 who’s got pneumonia.
 He hasn’t bathed in days,

 He wears a pair of filthy white socks, holes in the toes,

 scuffed, dirty black shoes, a torn white tee-shirt,

-retrieved from the city dump, makes a feeble request
+baseball cap, retrieved from the city dump, making a plea

 as if he’s trash on the city street.